British Virgin Islands

-Turtle Beach is a great option for lunch - we usually organise a sailing race around the island which ends at Turtle Beach for a drink and either a picnic style or BBQ style lunch.
+Turtle Beach is a great option for lunch or dinner - we usually organise a sailing race around the island which ends at Turtle Beach for a drink and either a picnic style or BBQ style lunch.
 If you fancy an afternoon activity the nearby reef promises some great snorkelling opportunities.

 We offer a very unique twist to the traditional sushi bar and serve the sushi in a floating kayak filled with ice and decorated with beautiful flowers!
 The chefs float the kayak down the Beach Pool and are there to tell you what decadent rolls and sashimi they have prepared.

 You will see a stunning array of wildlife on Necker Island during your stay, from lemurs to flamingos to giant tortoises!
 Our friendly team will be delighted to introduce you and arrange a feeding time that you’re welcome to attend.

 Richard has developed a passion for trying to help preserve endangered species of Madagascan lemur.
 We currently have over 60 lemurs on island from six different species including ring-tailed lemurs, three species of brown lemurs and two sub-species of ruffed lemurs.
 The lemurs are in enclosures all around the Beach House and tennis courts so you can visit them every day.